ibexa/documentation-developer/docs/guide/exposing_siteaccess_aware_configuration_for_your_bundle.md

 - Semantic setting name and internal name will be the same (like `foo_setting` in the examples above).
 - Applicable to first level semantic parameter only (i.e. settings right under the SiteAccess name).
 - Merge is not recursive.
-Only second level merge is possible by using `ContextualizerInterface::MERGE_FROM_SECOND_LEVEL` option.
+Only second level merge is possible by using the `ContextualizerInterface::MERGE_FROM_SECOND_LEVEL` option.

 ## Dedicated mapper object